Sports Betting Terms & Glossary

 Suchat Pederson/The News Journal via USA TODAY NETWORK

-- Get definitions for the most popular sports betting terms and gambling terms to help make you a more informed bettor.
+- Get definitions for the most popular sports betting terms in our full glossary to become a more informed bettor.

 Sports betting lingo can be confusing, especially those new to the industry.
 The glossary below contains many of the most commonly-used terms, concepts and strategies that you will see on this site and across sports betting as a whole.